cesar-ilharco/acl-2020/_pages/calls/papers.md

 submitting more than one paper to ACL-IJCNLP 2021 must ensure that submissions do not overlap significantly (>25%) with each other in content or results.</p>
 <h2>Ethics Policy</h2>
-<p align="justify">Authors are required to honour the ethical code set out in the [ACL Code of Ethics](https://www.aclweb.org/portal/content/acl-code-ethics).
-The consideration of the ethical impact of our research, use of data, and potential applications of our
+<p align="justify">Authors are required to honour the ethical code set out in the
-work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
+[here](https://2021.aclweb.org/downloads/acl2020_theme.pdf).
+The consideration of the ethical impact of our research, use of data, and potential applications of our work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
 We ask that all authors read the code, and ensure that their work is conformant to this code.
 Where a paper may raise ethical issues, we ask